Sample Size Calculator

 What is a sample size?

 The Sample size is the number of people you need to survey to accurately represent a larger group.
-When conducting market research or gathering survey responses, you don’t need to survey the entire population—just enough to obtain statistically significant results.
+When conducting market research or gathering survey responses, you don’t need to survey the entire population, just enough to obtain statistically significant results.

-For research to be reliable, your random sample must reflect the key characteristics of your target population.
 For example, if you’re studying smartphone users aged 18-34, your representative sample should include people from different income levels, locations, and usage patterns in proportions that match your target market.

 Why does a sample size matter?